 During the wedding

-Dance — One of the best parts of a wedding is being able to cut loose at the reception and have some fun.
-Whereas most of the guests have the option to dance, as a bridesmaid, there is an expectation that you are the upbeat party people.
-So get out on the dance floor and dance.
-You will not be alone as the groomsmen are responsible for dancing as well.
+Dance — One of the best parts of a wedding is letting your hair out at the reception and having some fun.
+While most of the guests have the option to dance, as a bridesmaid, there is an expectation that you are one of the upbeat party people.
+So don’t be afraid to get out on the dancefloor and encourage others to do so.

-Be the Bride’s personal mirror – Throughout the wedding day, the bride is going to be meeting and greeting many people.
-She is going to be so busy she may forget to check her makeup, her hair, or she may need someone to tell her she has food in her teeth.
-As a bridesmaid, or maid of honour, you are responsible for ensuring the bride looks her best.
+Be the Bride’s Personal Mirror — Throughout the course of the wedding day, the bride will be meeting and greeting many people, taking photos, and dancing the night away.
+She may forget to check her makeup, hair, and teeth amongst all the fun.
+As a bridesmaid or maid of honour, you are responsible for ensuring the bride looks and feels her best.

-Gifts — The newlyweds may assign this duty to someone else, but as a bridesmaid discuss with the bride who will be responsible for gathering all of the wedding gifts after the ceremony, and taking them either to the newlyweds home or alternative location for safe keeping until they return from their honeymoon.
+Gifts — The newlyweds may assign this duty to someone else — but as a bridesmaid, you may be responsible for gathering all of the wedding gifts and taking them either to the newlywed’s home or an alternative location for safe keeping until they return from their honeymoon.

 Clean-Up — In some cases, the wedding party may need to stay after the reception to help clean the venue and do a final sweep to ensure nothing has been left behind.
 Verify with the couple before the wedding day if this will be required of you.
 Some venues have a clean-up crew, so you may not need to stay back.
 If, however, it’s a DIY venue, every bit of help is much appreciated.

 Share The Post-Wedding Excitement and Photos — After the wedding, the couple will most likely share their wedding photos and videos with their friends and family and would love for you to do the same.
 Let the world know how spectacular, romantic, and magical their wedding day was.